FFY00/ffy00.github.io/content/blog/02-python-debian-and-the-install-locations.rst

 is a place for user-installed packages, it is a mechanism that that Python us to customize the default environment of the interpreter.
 That means packages installed there will be available in the interpreter, so you will be able to import them.
-This functionality is provided bt the ``site`` module, and can be disabled by passing the ``-S`` option to the interpreter.
+This functionality is provided by the ``site`` module, and can be disabled by passing the ``-S`` option to the interpreter.

 Install locations on Linux are governed by the `Filesystem Hierarchy Standard